 Despite the association between completing SUD treatment and long-term benefits, such as a lower risk of readmission to treatment (Ruiz-Tagle Maturana et al., 2023), lower risk of relapse (Andersson et al., 2019), abstinence (McPherson et al., 2017), and better quality of life (Choi & DiNitto, 2020) is well known, evidence regarding the long-term consequences of reporting PSU on treatment outcomes is limited and mixed.
-The lack of research on PSU is partly because most studies have focused on individual substances in isolation and have considered multiple substance use history as an exclusion criterion for clinical studies on treatment effectiveness, which raises the problem of its translatability to real-world health contexts (Bonfiglio et al., 2022).
+The lack of research on PSU is partly explained because most studies have focused on individual substances in isolation and have considered multiple substance use history as an exclusion criterion for clinical studies on treatment effectiveness, which raises the problem of its translatability to real-world health contexts (Bonfiglio et al., 2022).
 Regarding treatment outcomes, some studies have reported a lower likelihood of treatment completion among people with PSU (Andersson et al., 2021; Levola et al., 2021), while others have found no association (Andersson et al., 2018) or higher completion rates (Basu et al., 2017).
 It is crucial to determine the role of reporting PSU in treatment completion to improve treatment effectiveness and research translatability (Crummy et al., 2020).
 However, this role must be understood in patients who experience multiple recursive treatments (Bórquez et al., 2024).
 People with persistent SUD show different characteristics from those who no longer have a disorder after a single treatment or without any treatment (Beaulieu et al., 2022).

 Given that SUD is understood as a chronic condition (Fleury et al., 2016), the association between reporting PSU and treatment completion on the first SUD treatment alone requires accounting for some patients to be readmitted to treatment throughout the follow-up period.
 Thus, checking for group biases and adjusting for confounders are needed (Griffin et al., 2014; Hansen et al., 2020).
-Additionally, these treatments are irregularly spaced, but not random, as the time between treatments might be related to biopsychosocial and treatment-related factors.
+Additionally, these treatments are irregularly spaced but not random, as the time between treatments might be related to biopsychosocial and treatment-related factors.
 Thus, patients with worse outcomes in previous treatments might have a more or less intense frequency of treatments in the future, which may also explain treatment outcomes, such as completion or dropout (Hansen et al., 2020; Vázquez-Real et al., 2022).

-Additionally, the relationship between people reporting PSU and treatment completion can be affected by various factors such as heterogeneous PSU patterns (Bhondoekhan et al., 2023; Price et al., 2023), treatment goals, patient characteristics, resource availability, and SUD severity profiles.
+More importantly, the relationship between people reporting PSU and treatment completion can be affected by various factors such as heterogeneous PSU patterns (Bhondoekhan et al., 2023; Price et al., 2023), treatment goals, patient characteristics, resource availability, and SUD severity profiles.
 These characteristics are highly dependent on treatment settings (Fiestas & Ponce, 2012; Reif et al., 2021; Tiet et al., 2007).
+In Chile, treatments for adults with SUD are delivered in residential, intensive ambulatory, and basic ambulatory settings.
+Residential settings have a planned duration of one year, and are offered from five to seven days a week with at least five weekly interventions, while intensive ambulatory have a duration of six to eight months, with weekly sessions that have a duration of six hours and up to four interventions.
+These also are divided into treatments for the general population and women-specific treatments (i.e., with tailored needs often directed to pregnant women or having children).
 Olivari et al. found that women-specific treatment settings had different readmission and treatment completion rates than general population programs in Chile.
 Similarly, Ruiz-Tagle et al. found that completion was less likely in ambulatory settings (Olivari et al., 2022; Ruiz-Tagle Maturana et al., 2023).